chromium/content_analysis_sdk/demo/README.md

 Build instructions are available in the main project `README.md`.

-On Micosoft Windows, the dummy agent needs to run as Administrator in order to properly create the pipe used to communicate with the browser.
+On Micosoft Windows, the demo agent needs to run as Administrator in order to properly create the pipe used to communicate with the browser.